Dreckr/Bay/README.md

 Notice
 ------

-Everything in here is experimental as Dado itself is experimental.
-Beware, Dado is a git dependency, so Bay might stop working.
+Everything in here is experimental.
 Documentation and testing are lacking.
-Nevertheless, this seems promising.